 You might be asking: how do I get more glutathione in my cells?

-Glycine is crucial to the production and availability of glutathione.
+Glycine benefits the production and availability of glutathione.
 It is one of the three amino acids needed to make it (24).

 Without glycine, your body makes less glutathione.
 This can negatively affect your ability to fight off oxidative stress.
 Eventually you’ll get sick… Like really sick.